 If you drive long distances for your job, you are forced to sit for long periods of time for multiple days in a row each week.
 Sitting can place your entire spine in a stressful position, leading to spinal disc damage and an increased risk of lower back pain.
 Truckers are also often required to load or unload their trucks, and as we’ve mentioned, lifting can be very hard on your spine.

 Try to take regular breaks when driving and focus on maintaining proper posture while sitting.
 Also, make sure to use proper lifting techniques when loading or unloading the truck to prevent injury.

 While these tips will help you minimize your risk of lower back pain, you may still end up damaging your spinal discs and developing annular tears that could lead to leaking and pain.
 If you are living with debilitating lower back pain caused by degenerative disc disease, sciatica, or a herniated disc, Dr. Pauza has practices in both Texas and Florida and is here to help!

-If you’re not familiar with Dr. Pauza’s Discseel® Procedure, it’s a non-surgical, minimally invasive solution for back or neck pain caused by annular tears (which is the case for most back or neck pain).
-It’s the only procedure that can successfully treat annular tears, using Fibrin, an FDA-approved substance that is used off-label in this procedure, to seal torn spinal discs and encourage your spinal discs to grow new tissue, completing the healing process.
+If you’re not familiar with Dr. Pauza’s Discseel® Procedure, it’s a non-surgical, minimally invasive treatment for back or neck pain caused by annular tears (which is the case for most back or neck pain).
+It treats annular tears by sealing torn spinal discs and encouraging your spinal discs to grow new tissue, completing the healing process.